gfhcs/ccsltsnp2013/README.txt

 		setFormat : outputFormat -> unit
 		getFormat : unit -> outputFormat

-			Gets or sets the file format for LTS graphs.
+			Gets/sets the file format for LTS graphs.
 Available are SVG, PNG and PDF.
 Standard is SVG.

 		setFileName : string -> unit
 		getFileName : unit -> string

-			Gets or sets the output file name for LTS graphs.
-Standard is "graph".
+			Gets/sets the output file name for LTS graphs.
+Standard is "graphs/graph".
+			Keep in mind that the file name is also suffixed with an index (to avoid overriding other files) and a file extension (*.dot and the extension corresponding to the selected output format).

 		setDotCommand : string -> unit
 		getDotCommand : unit -> string

-			Gets or sets the command for calling the Graphviz tool "dot".
+			Gets/sets the command for calling the Graphviz tool "dot".
 			In general you should not use setDotCommand.
 Instead you should try to change the command right at the start of the file "lts.sml", where it says

 				(*  Enter dot path here: *)